 5. Fly transatlantic in Virgin Atlantic Upper Class from 49,500 points one-way

-Virgin Atlantic in London is one of Velocity’s two major partner airlines that benefit from being in the same points table as Virgin Australia itself (the other partner is United in the US).
-This means lower redemption rates across the board!
+Virgin Atlantic in London is one of Velocity’s two major partner airlines.
+It benefits from being in the same points table as Virgin Australia itself (the other partner is United in the US), which means lower redemption rates across the board!

 Just 49,500 Velocity Points will net you a Virgin Atlantic Upper Class (Business Class) seat between London and New York or Boston.
 The tax component is also drastically less with Velocity, as detailed in this guide.